mzazon/awesome-cloud-projects/azure/intelligent-infrastructure-chatbots-copilot-studio-monitor/intelligent-infrastructure-chatbots-copilot-studio-monitor.md

        }
    EOF

-   # Create requirements.txt
+   # Create requirements.txt with latest package versions
    cat > requirements.txt << 'EOF'
    azure-functions
-   azure-monitor-query
+   azure-monitor-query>=1.3.0
-   azure-identity
+   azure-identity>=1.15.0
    EOF

    echo "✅ Function code created with KQL query processing capabilities"
    ```

    The query processing function now provides intelligent translation of natural language queries into actionable KQL statements.
-This enables IT teams to ask questions like "show me CPU usage" or "which servers have low memory" and receive formatted responses suitable for conversational interfaces.
+This enables IT teams to ask questions like "show me CPU usage" or "which servers have low memory" and receive formatted responses suitable for conversational interfaces, utilizing the latest Azure SDK versions for optimal performance and security.

 4. **Deploy Function Code to Azure**: